Tech

 The successful launch of the Artemis II lunar flyby marked one small step for NASA, while China’s already making giant leaps in its own space program.

-On Wednesday, a group of NASA astronauts set off on a flight around the moon, the first crewed lunar flight since 1972.
-The world of space travel, much like life on Earth itself, has changed has changed a lot in those 54 years.
+On Wednesday, a group of NASA astronauts set off on a flight around the moon, the first crewed lunar flyby since 1972.
+The world of space travel, much like life on Earth itself, has changed a lot in those 54 years.

-The Space Launch System, for example, is considerably more advanced technology than Apollo’s Saturn V rocket; the crew is one person bigger, and includes a Canadian; the pace of launches leading up to it had been much slower; and the undertone of the mission is centered around a rivalry with an Eastern nation that isn’t Russia.
+The Space Launch System, for example, is considerably more advanced technology than Apollo’s Saturn V rocket; the crew is one person bigger, and includes a Canadian; the pace of launches leading up to it has been much slower; and the mission comes amid a rivalry with an Eastern nation that isn’t Russia.

 Red star, blue star